 Let's dive into needs analyses, why they matter, and how you can use this tactic to refocus your sales conversations.

 Set Aside Time for a Needs Analysis

-- Composition of their current marketing budget.
+- Composition of a marketer's current marketing budget.

 - Intel on the audience(s) they most want to connect with.

-During this conversation, it’s vital that you listen first and provide feedback second.
+During these conversations, it’s vital that you listen first and provide feedback second.
 Your goal should be to get to know the advertiser and determine which of your products or services best fit their needs.